Bryan Gaensler

-Bryan Malcolm Gaensler (born 1973) is an Australian astronomer based at the University of Toronto.
+Bryan Malcolm Gaensler (born 1973) is an Australian astronomer based at the University of California, Santa Cruz.
 He studies magnetars, supernova remnants, and magnetic fields.
 In 2014, he was appointed as Director of the Dunlap Institute for Astronomy & Astrophysics at the University of Toronto, after James R. Graham's departure.
-He is currently the co-chair of the Canadian 2020 Long Range Plan Committee with Pauline Barmby.
+He was the co-chair of the Canadian 2020 Long Range Plan Committee with Pauline Barmby.

+In 2023, he was appointed as Dean of Physical and Biological Sciences at UC Santa Cruz.

 Education

 Gaensler was born in Sydney, Australia.
 He attended Sydney Grammar School, and studied at the University of Sydney, graduating with a BSc with first class honours in physics (1995), followed by a PhD in astrophysics (1999).
 His PhD thesis was completed under the supervision of Anne Green and Richard Manchester.

 Career

 From 1998 to 2001, Gaensler held a Hubble Fellowship at the Center for Space Research of the Massachusetts Institute of Technology.
 In 2001 he moved to the Smithsonian Astrophysical Observatory as a Clay Fellow.
 In 2002, he took up an appointment as an assistant professor in the Department of Astronomy at Harvard University.

 In 2006, he moved back to Sydney as an Australian Research Council Federation Fellow in the School of Physics at the University of Sydney and in 2011 he was also appointed Director of the ARC Centre of Excellence for All-Sky Astrophysics (CAASTRO).
 In June 2014, Gaensler announced that he would be leaving CAASTRO and taking up a position as director of the Dunlap Institute for Astronomy and Astrophysics at The University of Toronto commencing in January 2015.

 Gaensler was Editor-in-Chief of Publications of the Astronomical Society of Australia from 2009 to 2014.
 His contributions to PASA included redefining the scope of the journal to move away from accepting conference summaries and "intermediate results", moving to Cambridge University Press as publisher, and introducing the Dawes Reviews, named after early Australian astronomer of William Dawes.